 QUALITY & INNOVATION BLOG

-Production Systems (PS) Sector - We're developing a new exploratory and interdisciplinary curriculum in ISAT to help students navigate modern production and operations environments that are becoming increasingly driven by Big Data, networked supply chains, and intelligent systems in the Internet of (macro, bio, and nano) Things (IoT).
+Production Systems (PS) Sector - We developed a new exploratory and interdisciplinary curriculum in ISAT to help students navigate modern production and operations environments that are becoming increasingly driven by Big Data, networked supply chains, and intelligent systems in the Internet of (macro, bio, and nano) Things (IoT).
 The program has sustainability, social responsibility, and quality management at its core, and addresses topics from all four Society of Manufacturing Engineers (SME) pillars of manufacturing engineering: 1) materials and manufacturing processes, 2) product and assembly engineering, 3) manufacturing systems and operations, and 4) quality and manufacturing competitiveness.
 All students will be prepared to sit for three certification exams: the American Society for Quality (ASQ) Certified Quality Improvement Associate (CQIA), the ASQ Certified Quality Process Analyst (CQPA), and the Association of Technology Management and Applied Engineering (ATMAE) Lean Six Sigma (LSS) Belts.
 ATMAE awarded one Green Belt and six Yellow Belts to our first cohort (2016-2017).